bpfman/bpfman/CONTRIBUTING.md

 cargo +nightly fmt
 cargo +nightly clippy
 cargo test
-# if you have edited code in bpfd-ebpf, repeat in the above in that directory
+# if you have edited code in bpf, repeat in the above in that directory
 ```